Colorado Revised Statute § 18-3-204 C.R.S. prohibits third-degree assault, which is the state’s least serious assault crime.

 2. Defenses

-Self-defense or the defense of others is a common defense to assault in the third degree.
-Proving that the assault was done in self-defense requires showing that:
+Proving that third-degree assault was done in self-defense requires showing that:

 - You thought the other person was about to use unlawful force against you or someone else, and